 I took a small sip.
 “Okay.”
 I handed the bottle back to her.
 “Please take me back to the church.”

 She frowned.
 “Are you sure?”

-Then, the bishop spoke, “I wanted to thank you all for coming today so we can say our final goodbyes to a very wise and strong young man who had such a zest for life and was kind to everyone.
-I first came across young Leo Dancy when his mother enrolled him in our Sunday Religion class when he was only 5 years old.
+Then, the bishop spoke.
+“I want to thank you all for coming today so we can say our final goodbyes to a very wise and strong young man who had such a zest for life and was kind to everyone.
+I first came across young Leo Dancy when his mother enrolled him in our Sunday religion class when he was only five years old.
 I could tell he had a love for his faith then, and I knew he was always striving very hard to keep with it as he got older.
-His presence will be sorely missed always.”
+His presence will be sorely missed.”